AlexDev404/stripe-like/README.md

 3. Run the server
      1. `npm start`

-You can then start making requests.
+You can then start making requests on `localhost:8080`